samkennerly/braidcoin/README.md

 minernet.py:

+  - do we need class Miner, or are indices enough?
+    - see Node.tick, Node.hremaining
     - use fake PoW with numpy.random?
-    - see Node.tick, Node.hremaining
-  - do we need class Miner, or are indices enough?
-  - need latencies (not distance) between peers
+  - realistic latencies:
     - do we need latencies between non-peers?
     - networkx random small-world network?
-  - use scipy.sparse ?
+  - use scipy.sparse for graph maths?

-simplify plots:

   - Use NetworkX instead of graph-tool for graph layout?
- - simplify color handling?

 OCD/YCA afor large cohorts: find 1/2/4/8... parents and do binary search?